 Written the perfect speech?
 Great!
 Now it’s time to master it.

-Now we reach the big moment – actually reading the thing!
+Now we reach the big moment – actually delivering the speech on the day!

-So just take your time, read slowly, take deep breaths, bring a glass of water with you and you’ll be fine.
-You’ll ease up in no time and by the end you’ll have done your brother proud.
+So just take your time, read slowly, take deep breaths, and you’ll be fine.
+You’ll ease into it no time and by the end, you’ll have done your brother proud.

 Scroll to find out how you can work with the Speechy team and nail that dream speech….

 Work with us if you want to deliver a speech you’re excited about.
 We really are blooming good at this and rated ‘excellent’ on Trustpilot.